NatOliveira-98/explorer-rocketMovies-front/README.md

 ![rocketmovies image](./images/project.jpg)

 - An application that allows people to create notes about movies, give rates and add genre tags.
-- The user can create an account, login/logout, and see/edit all notes created.
+- The user can create an account, login/logout, and see/edit all created notes.

 ## Technologies